Even though it has the highest population density in the United States, There are numerous types of woodpeckers in New Jersey.

 8. Black-backed Woodpecker

-The Black-backed are one of the woodpeckers in New Jersey found in a wide variety of habitats around the state.
+The Black-backed are one of the woodpeckers in New Jersey found in various habitats around the state.
 However, they are very abundant here.

 The Pine Barrens is where one is most likely to spot one of these birds, although one can also look for them along rivers and creeks.